Joey Merlino: Mob wars

 Gaetano "Horsehead" Scafidi (left) was a childhood friend of Merlino.
 He eventually switched allegiance to John Stanfa (right) in the 1990s.
 In 2000, he became a government witness and testified at Merlino's trial.

 Merlino served his sentence at the Federal Correctional Institution, McKean, where he met mobster Ralph Natale in 1990.
 Natale was a longtime mobster who was serving a 15-year prison sentence for arson and drug trafficking.
 According to Natale, he and Merlino began plotting to take over the Philadelphia crime family during this period.
 Natale named Michael Ciancaglini, Steven Mazzone, George Borgesi, Gaetano "Tommy Horsehead" Scafidi and Martin Angelina as Merlino's key associates and co-conspirators in the plan.

 These men were all close friends of Merlino since high school and started moving in on criminal rackets in Philadelphia.
 When John Stanfa emerged as the new leader of the Philadelphia family in 1991, the young group of mobsters openly rebelled against him.
-The "Young Turks" as the press would eventually dub Merlino's tight-knit crew, struck first with the killing of Felix Bocchino on January 29, 1992.
+The "Young Turks", as the press would eventually dub Merlino's tight-knit crew, struck first with the killing of Felix Bocchino on January 29, 1992.
 Merlino was released from prison in April 1992.

-In an attempt to quell further violence, Stanfa officially inducted Merlino and his best friend Michael Ciancaglini into the crime family.
+In an attempt to quell further violence, Stanfa officially inducted Merlino and his best friend Michael Ciancaglini into the crime family in the late summer of 1992.
 Stanfa hoped he would be able to keep tabs on the Merlino crew and make it easier to kill them if necessary.
 While this act of diplomacy temporarily ended the violence, by 1993 an all-out war broke out between Stanfa and Merlino.
 On August 5, 1993, Merlino survived a drive-by shooting assassination attempt by two Stanfa gunmen, taking four bullets in the leg and buttocks, while Ciancaglini was shot in the chest and died.

-On August 31, 1993, a drive by shooting was performed on Stanfa and his son while they were driving on the Schuylkill Expressway.
+On August 31, 1993, a drive-by shooting was performed on Stanfa and his son while they were driving on the Schuylkill Expressway.
 Stanfa escaped uninjured and his son survived being shot in the jaw.
 On September 17, 1993, a friend of Merlino's was shot and killed by Stanfa gunmen.
 Stanfa gunman Philip Colletti testified in court that he planted a remote control bomb under Merlino's car several times, but that it failed to go off every time.
 In November 1993, Merlino was arrested by the FBI, charged with violation of his supervised release, and sent back to prison.